In All Emergencies, Dial Ext. 2020 or 416-439-4357 (HELP)

-Campus Lockdown, Shelter in Place, Hold & Secure
+Active Attacker, Shelter in Place, Hold and Secure

 These procedures may only be authorized by the Incident Manager (Director Safety, Health and Wellness and Life Safety and Security), and their designate (Life Safety and Security Services Administration), by Emergency Services or by Campus Security.

 - A Lockdown is only initiated when there is an imminent threat to the life and safety of our Campus Community